-- Confusing proving how smart you are, with helping the reader
+- Proving how smart they are, instead of helping the reader

-- Assuming the reader has, or exclusively wants to hear about, your tastes
+- Assuming the reader has, or wants to have, their taste

-- Forgetting the reader may not have read, heard or seen what you have
+- Forgetting the reader may not have the same experiences, or exposure to the things/terms/concepts they reference,

 Why review averages are often useless